bodrick/awesome/README.md

 *   [0x6d69636b/windows\_hardening](https://github.com/0x6d69636b/windows_hardening) - HardeningKitty and Windows Hardening settings and configurations
 *   [nightroman/Invoke-Build](https://github.com/nightroman/Invoke-Build) - Build Automation in PowerShell
 *   [HotCakeX/Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) - Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Personal, Enterprise, Government and Military security levels | Read The Rationale https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Rationale.md
 *   [HarmVeenstra/Powershellisfun](https://github.com/HarmVeenstra/Powershellisfun) - Repository with the scripts that I have used in my blogs on https://powershellisfun.com.
-If you like these, please sponsor this project using the Sponsor button below
+If you like these, please sponsor this project using the Sponsor button below or buy me a coffee :)  https://www.buymeacoffee.com/powershellisfun
 *   [CZEMacLeod/WindowsServerCore\_container\_with\_fonts](https://github.com/CZEMacLeod/WindowsServerCore_container_with_fonts) - This repo contains build scripts to create a docker image from an existing Windows Server Core docker image that adds the fonts features that are normally missing.
 *   [Gerenios/AADInternals](https://github.com/Gerenios/AADInternals) - AADInternals PowerShell module for administering Azure AD and Office 365
 *   [Azure/azure-vm-scripts](https://github.com/Azure/azure-vm-scripts) - Repository of custom scripts for managing Azure virtual machines and related infrastructure.